grincc/grin-wallet-api-tutorial/readme.md

 - `slate` - The transaction Slate.
 The slate should contain the results of the sender's round 1 (e.g, public nonce and public excess value).
 - `dest_acct_name` - The name of the account into which the slate should be received.
 If None, the default account is used.
-- `r_addr` - If included, attempt to send the slate back to the sender using the slatepack sync send (TOR).
+- `r_addr` - If included, attempts to send the slate back to the sender using the Slatepack sync send (TOR).
 If providing this argument, check the state field of the slate to see if the sync_send was successful (it should be S3 if the synced send sent successfully).

-You can use one of the bash script inside this repository like this:
+You can use one of the bash scripts inside this repository like this:

 ```bash
 ./scripts/bash/$CHAIN/receive_tx.sh default slate.json